 11. Once Upon A Deadpool

 Before we get to my Top 10, let’s get to our favorite Merc with a Mouth as he makes the first of several appearances on this list.
 For this PG-13 take on “Deadpool 2″, we have Wade Wilson kidnapping Fred Savage and placing him in the familiar bedroom setting from “The Princess Bride”.
 Within this framing device, we watch the tale of how Deadpool and his girlfriend Vanessa are looking to start their own family.
 Unfortunately, a thug that he failed to catch from a recent venture returns and ends up killing his beloved woman.
 With this tragedy weighing heavily on him, it emotionally affects him during his X-Men trainee scenario as he winds up imprisoned alongside a young mutant named Firefist.
 The youthful lad tries to befriend him, but Wade rejects his efforts.
 Meanwhile, another mutant named Cable is grieving the loss of his family at the hands of a grown up and villainous Firefist.
 As such, he travels back in time to slay the would-be murderer.
 When Wade learns that he has to become a better man in order to be with Vanessa in the afterlife, he gathers his own rag-tag group (which includes the abnormally-lucky mutant named Domino) in order to prevent both Firefist’s descent into evil and Cable’s attempt to execute the troubled boy.
 This is the last of three different cuts of the film and it shares some strengths & weaknesses throughout.
 For this section, I’ll just talk about what worked for me with this version and what didn’t.
 The added framing device was a nice touch, since it’s very detailed to how it was shown in the 1987 classic.
 There’s some nice exclusive banter here between Wade & Fred, especially with a personal standout where Savage quickly delves into Cable’s comic book backstory and you realize that the movie version isn’t entirely like that.
 Not all of their witty conversations entirely work, but the exclusive post-credits scene was utterly hilarious as a reminder of Deadpool’s lovable jerkface nature.
 As for the main narrative, it takes some scenes that were used in the theatrical cut and some that were kept in for the extended cut.
 It handles this process in a commendable way in order to avoid being too inappropriate for younger audiences.
 Unfortunately, this decision ultimately harms the movie in two ways.
 1. Because some of the more harsh curse words had to be removed in order to get a PG-13 rating, the way it’s handled is the equivalency of watching a mature flick on an accessible channel like AMC.
 As such, the dubbing over the more provocative swear words makes this film feel like a TV cut at times.
 2. This iteration of Deadpool was introduced as a far-more raunchy, potty-mouthed and bloody take on the character.
 In fact, it’s the reason why movie studios are far more willing to take chances on adult-oriented superhero flicks.
 As someone who’s familiar with this iteration, it felt like an unnecessary taming of what makes this Merc with a Mouth unique.
 Also, I’m aware that Ryan Reynolds agreed to do this if a portion of the movie’s profit was donated to charity, especially since it went towards fighting cancer.
-Despite the neutering that it went through in order for younger viewer to see Wade in action, it’s still backed by good performances, some familiar jokes and nice action.
+Despite the neutering that it went through in order for younger viewers to see Wade in action, it’s still backed by good performances, some familiar jokes and nice action.
 Even though this isn’t the definitive version of Deadpool’s sophomore outing, there’s still plenty of entertainment to be had here that elevates it into slightly-above average territory.
 (3.75/5)

 As we head into my Top 10, we’ve now reached the inaugural entry as the fight for mutant-kind threatens to harm humanity’s rulers in the name of personal payback.
 Through Sen. Robert Kelly, Congress is seriously considering passing the Mutant Registration Act, thus forcing all of America’s mutant civilians to reveal themselves and their powers to the government.
 During all of this, two mutant loners named Logan and Marie come across each other before the X-Men bring them onto their side.
 As Magneto and his Brotherhood of Mutants prepare to use a powerful machine that will mutate the gathered World Leaders over on Ellis Island, the X-Men discover a fatal flaw with the process and must stop this act before it’s too late.
 This film came out during a time when the superhero movie genre was starting to regain confidence with general audiences.
 Even though 1998’s “Blade” was a foundational start, it was this flick followed by 2002’s “Spider-Man” that helped made these films popular again and helped set things in motion towards bigger things to come.
 As for how this movie holds up, it’s got plenty of good things going for it.
 First, it has Hugh Jackman in his star-making performance of Wolverine.
 He brings a raw, cocky and gruff personality that he would continue to refine over the next 17 years, even if he gained too much spotlight attention at the expense of his teammates.
 Even still, he gets to share his charm and wit alongside his castmates who also manage to get plenty of things to do.
 Another standout among the heroic band of mutants is Anna Paquin as Marie D’Ancanto a.k.a.
 Rogue.
 Even though her version is radically different from her comic book counterpart, I think that this was a nice way to start her off.
 After all, her mutant power of absorption via skin contact became active at a young age and it’s frightening to her since she risks potentially killing someone if she touches them long enough.
 As such, she runs away unsure of what to do or even where to go.
 Yes, her prequel comic shows the events that occurred in between her opening scene and her arrival at the Lion’s Den bar in Canada, but having her struggling to find herself before she becomes the instrument of Erik’s potentially destructive device was fairly well-handled.
 After all, I liked the emotional journey that she went on throughout the film and how she attempted to cope with everything going on around her.
 In terms of villains, Ian McKellen was absolutely wonderful as Magneto.
 Not only does he interact really well within the long-time & rocky friendship he shares with Charles Xavier (who’s skillfully played by Patrick Stewart), but the motivations for why he wants to carry out his master plan makes him understandably sympathetic.
 After all, he was enslaved by the Nazis as a young boy and his parents were executed by them.
 From there, he plans on protecting mutants by using his machine upon the head representatives of Earth’s various countries and turn them into mutants themselves.
 Earlier, he had tested it on Sen. Kelly not too long after Mystique kidnapped him.
 After Robert escapes & reaches the X-Men, the forced mutation ultimately does him in.
 As such, Erik gets warned about this, yet he refuses to back down.
 Whether or not he actually thought it was a ruse, it feels like he wants to punish humanity for placing him within the harsh hands of uncaring people who’re at the head of governmental rule.
 In the end, the only things that prevents this movie from earning higher marks comes down to two things.
 1. The pacing can feel erratic at times.
 While it never gets too severe or jarring, it does rush through a few scenes.
 2. Some of the CGI hasn’t entirely aged well.
-While some of the effects still hold up, there was other moments where it looked a bit too synthetic to have stood the test of time.
+While some of the effects still hold up, there were other moments where it looked a bit too synthetic to have stood the test of time.
 Even still, this flick helped get the series off on the right note with good performances, well-handled action and a racial debate & setting that continues to feel prevalent within our ever-chaotic world.
 This humble start is a nostalgic joy to revisit and is more than worthy of being X-Ceptionally good.
 (4/5)

 9. The Wolverine